-A Day in the Life: Referral Coordinator Helps Employees Navigate Healthcare System
+A Day in the Life of a Referral Coordinator

 “I start each workday with a smile on my face, and my first thought is ‘I have an obligation to help those in need,’” Davis says.
 “Then, rather than ‘How many referrals can I work?’
-I think ‘How many people can I help today?’”
+I think ‘How many people can I help today?” says Referral Coordinator Torri Davis.

 Employee healthcare referrals are placed in a queue, and referral coordinators reach out to patients within one business day to start the process.